bentomhall/nih-system/homebrewery/core.homebrew.md

 \page

-# Appendix A: Summary of Changes from 5e SRD
+# Appendix B: Summary of Changes from 5e SRD
 NIH (hopefully not the final name) is proudly a 5e D&D fork.
 That's because I find that 5e does *most* of what I want in a system, at least at the core level.
 So why clone it and change stuff?
 To explore "what might have been."

 ## Why the code-name NIH?